Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

 Using the induction hypothesis, it follows that

 which completes the induction.
 The second statement of the lemma follows immediately by summing over all nodes in $D$. \end{proof}

 The next lemma is the crux of our token-based analysis.
-It shows that the probability that a certain set of tokens will be located on a set of nodes $D$ at the end of round $t_2$ is at most the product of the individual probabilities.
+It shows that the probability of a certain set of tokens being located on a set of nodes $D$ at the end of round $t_2$ is at most the product of the individual probabilities.
 This negative correlation will enable us to derive a strong version of the Chernoff bound (see~\lemref{chernofftoken}).